o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

       }
       return adjustedWorldPosition;
    }
    ```

-   The parameters given to this function will all be helpful for determining bending.
+   {{< note >}}
    Notice how, like before, we are using a conditional with `o_color_isBound` to ensure that we only perform bending on proper meshes.

-   This function will return the world position that the vertex should be at after applying bending.
+   {{< /note >}}

-1. Now, we have to call the `ProcessBending` function in our vertex shaders!
-Open `{your-project-path}\Materials\Types\VegetationBending_ForwardPass.azsli`.
+1. Call the `ProcessBending` function in our vertex shaders.
+Open `VegetationBending_ForwardPass.azsli`.

 1. Find the vertex shader (`VegetationBending_ForwardPassVS`).
-Now, above `OUT.m_worldPosition = worldPosition.xyz`, add a call to our function:
+Now, above `OUT.m_worldPosition = worldPosition.xyz`, add a call to our function.
+Most of the parameters to pass in are inputs to our vertex shader or values we have calculated already, but we also need the time.
+In the *scene shader resource group* (`SceneSrg`), there is a parameter `m_time` that gives us the number of seconds since the start of the application.

    ```hlsl
    float currentTime = SceneSrg::m_time;